cyrillknecht/cyrillknecht/README.md

 - 👋 Hi, I’m @cyrillknecht
 - 🌱 I’m currently studying Electrical Engineering and Information Technologies @[ETH Zurich](https://ethz.ch/en.html)
-- 📫 You can reach me on cyrknech@student.ethz.ch
+- 📫 You can reach me at cyrknech@student.ethz.ch

 <!---
 cyrillknecht/cyrillknecht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.